 Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are adoptable.
 In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when this becomes possible.
 In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to their child(ren)’s adoption.

 The nearest immigrant visa-issuing embassy is the U.S. Embassy in Georgetown, Guyana.
 Please visit the Department of State’s Country Specific Information for more information on travelling to Suriname and the U.S. Embassy in Georgetown, Guyana’s website for information on consular services.
 You can also contact the U.S. Embassy in Georgetown at visageorge@state.gov.
-Note that prospective adoptive parents must submit the panel physician’s medical report on the child as part of the immigrant visa application.
+Note that prospective adoptive parents must submit a medical report on the child from a designated physician as part of the immigrant visa application.

 To bring an adopted child to the United States from Suriname, you must meet certain suitability and eligibility requirements.
 USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.